Gilone/fenghao.github.com/about.md

 **A passionate developer, learner and thinker.**
 **Also a Yo-Yo&#x1FA80; player, metalhead&#x1f918; and rider&#x1f3cd;.**

-**I am currently studying on campus as a graduate student at the University of California, San Diego, and looking for a new graduate software engineer job in the 2023 Spring.**
+**I am currently studying on campus as a graduate student at the University of California, San Diego, and looking for a new graduate software engineer job in the 2023 spring.**
 **I am good at writing clean code, learning and making progress, if you think I am the developer you need, please feel free to email me.**

 ### EDUCATION